What is Glacier 3000?

 - July, August and September are the perfect months for high-altitude hikes at Glacier 3000.

-- Mid-November to December and March are fine too.
-Season-wise they're 'in-between' months, so it's hard to tell what weather and snow conditions at the top will be like.
+Mid-November to early December and March are fine too.
+But season-wise they're 'in-between' months, so it's hard to tell what weather and snow conditions at the top will be like.

 Weather tips and forecast for Glacier 3000